-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE TO GIVE THE BOARD OF DIRECTORS DISCRETION (IF NECESSARY TO EFFECT A LISTING OF ALGODON'S COMMON STOCK ON A NATIONAL EXCHANGE) ON OR BEFORE JUNE 30, 2018, TO IMPLEMENT A REVERSE STOCK SPLIT OF THE OUTSTANDING SHARES OF COMMON STOCK IN A RANGE FROM ONE-FOR-TWO (1:2) UP TO ONE-FOR- SIX (1:6), OR ANYWHERE BETWEEN, WHILE MAINTAINING THE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE TO GIVE THE BOARD OF DIRECTORS DISCRETION (IF NECESSARY TO EFFECT A LISTING OF ALGODON'S COMMON STOCK ON A NATIONAL EXCHANGE) ON OR BEFORE JUNE 30, 2019, TO IMPLEMENT A REVERSE STOCK SPLIT OF THE OUTSTANDING SHARES OF COMMON STOCK IN A RANGE FROM ONE-FOR-TWO (1:2) UP TO ONE-FOR-SIX (1:6), OR ANYWHERE BETWEEN, WHILE MAINTAINING THE NUMBER OF AUTHORIZED SHARES OF COMMON STOCK.

-PROPOSAL NO. 6 RATIFICATION OF 2016 EQUITY INCENTIVE PLAN
+PROPOSAL NO. 4 RATIFICATION OF 2018 EQUITY INCENTIVE PLAN

-On July 11, 2016, the Board of Directors adopted the 2016 Equity Incentive Plan (the "2016 Plan").
-Under the 2016 Plan, 1,224,308 shares of common stock of the Company are authorized for issuance, with an automatic annual increase on January 1 of each year equal to 2.5% of the total number of shares of common stock outstanding on such date, on a fully diluted basis.
-As of December 31, 2016, there were 324,308 shares available for issuance under the 2016 Plan.
-On January 1, 2017, the number of shares available under the 2016 Plan was automatically increased by 1,072,774 shares for a total of 1,397,082 shares available.^[]
+On July , 2018, the Board of Directors adopted the 2018 Equity Incentive Plan (the "2018 Plan").
+Under the 2018 Plan, 1,224,308 shares of common stock of the Company are authorized for issuance, with an automatic annual increase on January 1 of each year equal to 2.5% of the total number of shares of common stock outstanding on such date, on a fully diluted basis.
+As of December 31, 2017, there were zero shares available for issuance under the 2018 Plan, as it had not yet been adopted by the Board.

-The Board seeks stockholder approval of the 2016 Plan in order to meet the stockholder approval requirements of the NASDAQ Stock Market.
-In addition, we regard stockholder approval of the 2016 Plan as desirable and consistent with corporate governance best practices.
+The Board seeks stockholder approval of the 2018 Plan in order to meet the stockholder approval requirements of the Nasdaq Stock Market.
+In addition, we regard stockholder approval of the 2018 Plan as desirable and consistent with corporate governance best practices.